 Quick Facts

-The following is the oldest image in the series, taken prior to 2021 and at a time when I was particularly out of shape.
-I also emphasized my posture that I would appear even older and more frail.
-It was difficult to include this photo in this collection as even in art a queer man wants to present his body in the best possible light.
-But it would be a lie of omission not to include this piece.
+The following is the oldest image in the series, photographed before 2021 during a period when I was physically out of shape.
+I had also just lost a bunch of weight and my skin was loose and had not retracted yet.
+Including this photograph was difficult—even in art, a queer man wants to present his body in the best possible light.
+But omitting it would have been dishonest.
 The title is meant to represent the flight into wisdom after the body has deteriorated.

 Guru